BohdanObruch/BohdanObruch/README.md

 - 💼 more than 4 years of manual testing experience
-- 📋 did a course on test automation by QAGuru( Python + selene)
+- 📋 did a course on test automation by QAGuru( Python + Selene)
 - ⚡ further development in automation testing.
 <br>